Skip to main content

 • Commercial cooking and baking equipment

-• Commercial cleaning equipment e.g. washing machines, dryers, dishwashers
+• Commercial cleaning equipment (such as washing machines, dryers and dishwashers)

 • Commercial fridge and freezer units